Dossou scores as Mbappe and Neymar’s hat-tricks power PSG past Clermont

 Jodel Dossou scored Clermont’s only goal as the Lancers were overpowered 6-1 by Paris Saint-Germain in Saturday’s Ligue 1 fixture.

-The Benin Republic international was on target in the first half, albeit, that could not stop them from bowing at home to the Parisians.
+The Benin Republic international was on target in the first half, but that could not stop them from bowing at home to the Parisians.

 Editors' Picks